the-isf-academy/making-with-code-zola/README.md

 ## Deploy

-Currently, the site is delpoyed by building locally (run `hugo`) and checking the built site into source (root dir `/docs`), where GitHub pages automatically picks it up.
+Currently, the site is delpoyed by building locally and checking the built site into source (root dir `/docs`), where GitHub pages automatically picks it up.
 It isn't ideal to have the built site in source, but it's not a huge deal.
 Maybe someone wants to wire up [this github action](https://github.com/marketplace/actions/hugo-to-gh-pages)...

+    hugo --environment github
+    git add ../docs
+    git commit -m "..."
+    git push